Unstoppable199/Athena/README.md

 Current release: **0.1.0-beta**.
 See the [changelog](CHANGELOG.md).

-This repository is an active learning project, not a finished secure product.
-Athena can be useful today, but a small local model can still misunderstand a request or produce a wrong answer.
-Important outputs should be verified.

 ## Why Athena?

 Most AI assistants are designed around cloud chat.
 Athena is for work that